craigmiller160/terraform-k8s-server/README.md

 1. Find the Context for Kind.
 Change the `name` from `kind-kind` to `kind` to make it easier to call from Kubectl.
 2. If the MicroK8s Kubernetes Server has been added to this device, its configuration should still be here.
 Change the `current-context` field to `microk8s` so that it is the default again.

+### Running Terraform

+For the dev environment, the `./dev.sh` script has been setup.
+This is a shortcut to enforcing the use of the Dev (aka Kind) Kubernetes with Terraform.
+This script can take whatever arguments `terraform` would.